chandra1sekar/data-engineering/01-Introduction/sync-slides.md

 ## Git set up
-## Get started in the container.
+## Get started.

-> - If working on Mac or Linux, or have git installed, go to w205 folder...
+> - If working on Mac or Linux, or have git installed, go to w205 folder.
 > - If windows or no git,
     docker run -it --rm -v /Users/<user-name>/w205:/w205 midsw205/base:latest

-## Clone the repo once in docker container
+## Clone the repo
 > - `cd w205`
 > -
     git clone https://github.com/mids-w205-<instructor-last-name>/signup-<git-user-name>/